Florida Classic: History

 Florida A&M won the first Florida Classic game in 1978, 27–17, overcoming a 17–0 halftime deficit.
 The team went on to win the inaugural NCAA Division I-AA championship.
 Bethune–Cookman made the series competitive starting in 1973, winning 11 of their 14 series victories during that span, including a 58–52 overtime win in 2004, which was the first-ever three-peat for the 'Cats in the overall series, which dates back to the 1920s.
 Florida A&M holds an 25–18 edge in the meetings since the instate rivalry moved from a home-and-home scenario to an annual neutral site game in Tampa Stadium in 1978.

 The two schools went through a two-year hiatus in 1983 and 1984, when they could not agree on a playing site, but public pressure from alumni, fans and state officials brought them back to the negotiating table and they resumed the series in 1985.
 Bethune–Cookman won the rivalry renewal game, 31–27 in 1985.

 The 1997–2007 games saw the Florida Classic revived to the point that it overshadowed the drawing power of the Bayou Classic in New Orleans, between Grambling and Southern University in terms of attendance.
 In 1998, 66,245 packed the Florida Citrus Bowl Stadium for the game which determined the 1998 MEAC Championship and postseason invitations.
 In 1999, the game drew 70,125 fans to Orlando, the sixth-largest football event ever held in the Orlando Citrus Bowl Stadium.
 The 2000 MEAC title game drew 70,719 to see a 31–28 thriller won by the Rattlers.
 The 2003 game stands as the largest crowd ever in the series with 73,358 in attendance.

+Bethune–Cookman (left) lines up on offense against Florida A&M during the 2016 Florida Classic.

 In 2005, the game made its debut on ESPNU, the 24-hour college sports network, as a part of a commitment to broadcasting HBCU games.